 • To protect against unexpected claims from unknown creditors.
 We may advise that an advert is placed in The London Gazette and a local newspaper – We will advise the cost of these adverts if appropriate.

 • If any additional copies of the grant are required, they will cost £0.50 (1 per asset usually).

 • Dealing with the sale or transfer (to a beneficiary) of any property in the estate is not included.
 Further information relating to the costs of sale/transfer of the property can be found by clicking here.

 Inheritance Tax Planning

 Inheritance tax is charged at 40%.
-The increases in property values of recent years mean that more and more people are potentially liable for inheritance tax.
-We can discuss with you how your will can be made tax effective.
-We can advise on the steps you can take to reduce or eliminate the tax burden.
+The increase in property values of recent years mean that more and more people are potentially liable for inheritance tax.
+We can discuss how your Will can be made tax effective and advise on the steps you can take to reduce or eliminate the tax burden.